dvlab-research/Mask-Attention-Free-Transformer/README.md

 ```
 @inproceedings{lai2023mask,
   title={Mask-Attention-Free Transformer for 3D Instance Segmentation},
-  author={Lai, Xin and and Yuan, Yuhui and Chu, Ruihang and Chen, Yukang and Jia, Jiaya},
+  author={Lai, Xin and and Yuan, Yuhui and Chu, Ruihang and Chen, Yukang and Hu, Han and Jia, Jiaya},
   booktitle={ICCV},
   year={2023}
 }